TylerTemp/SaintsField/README.md

 If you have DOTween installed
 *   Please also ensure you do: `Tools` - `Demigaint` - `DOTween Utility Panel`, click `Create ASMDEF`
 *   Or disable related functions with `Window` - `Saints` - `Disable DOTween Support`
-*   If you can not find this menu, please read "Add a Macro" section about how to manually disable DOTween support in SaintsField.
+*   If you can not find this menu, please read the "Add a Macro" section about how to manually disable DOTween support in SaintsField.

 [**Optional**] To use the full functions of this project, please also do: `Window` - `Saints` - `Enable SaintsEditor`.
 Note this will break your existing Editor plugin like `OdinInspector`, `NaughtyAttributes`, `MyToolbox`, `Tri-Inspector`.

 If you're using `unitypackage` or git submodule, but you put this project under another folder rather than `Assets/SaintsField`, please also do the following:

 *   Create `Assets/Editor Default Resources/SaintsField`.
-*   Copy files from project's `Editor/Editor Default Resources/SaintsField` into your project's `Assets/Editor Default Resources/SaintsField`.
+*   Copy files from the project's `Editor/Editor Default Resources/SaintsField` into your project's `Assets/Editor Default Resources/SaintsField`.
     If you're using a file browser instead of Unity's project tab to copy files, you may want to exclude the `.meta` file to avoid GUID conflict.

 **Troubleshoot**

-After installed, you can use `Window` - `Saints` - `Troubleshoot` to check if some attributes do not work.
+After installation, you can use `Window` - `Saints` - `Troubleshoot` to check if some attributes do not work.

 namespace: `SaintsField`